-Known by older members of the community as Clough Road, this is a cul de sac that starts by the Crown Inn at the end of Church Street and continues for half a mile to Waulk Mill waterfall.
+Known by older members of the community as Clough Road or even Race Road*, this is a cul de sac that starts by the end of Church Street and continues for half a mile to Waulk Mill waterfall.
 A stone paved footpath continues across the fields to Rainow village.

 Approach off Church Street.

 Council Ward – From Church Street to Ingersley Crescent, East; from and including Ingersley Crescent to the end is actually in Rainow parish.

 Ingersley Vale passes first between the Higher mills mill pond and a row of new houses built by Linden Homes (pictured above), then over the boundary into Rainow parish, past a 2020 development known as Ingersley Crescent (on the bowling green site), on to a small community of a farm house and four cottages all in stone.
 There is more about Higher mills history.

 The site of Rainow mill industrial buildings, occupied to c.2010 by James McNulty’s glass works and an engineering works, stands prominently across the vale.
 To the left are three delightful stone cottages, Mill Cottages, and in front of those is the junction with Mill Lane, suitable only for pedestrians, bikes and horses.